simbo1905/prequel/README.md

 Prequel - JavaRx Extension
 ==========================

-This is a version of Prequel 0.3.9 + rxjava-scala 0.15.0 which extends Prequel with a pimp package "net.noerd.preqeuel.rx" to run the jdbc work on a background threadpool.
+This is a version of Prequel 0.3.9 + rxjava-scala 0.15.1 which extends Prequel with a pimp package "net.noerd.preqeuel.rx" to run the jdbc work on a background threadpool.
 Access to the results is through an asynchronous rx.lang.scala.Observable from [RxJava](https://github.com/Netflix/RxJava/wiki)

-Give a vanilla Prequel database setup:
+Given a vanilla Prequel database setup:

 ```scala
 import net.noerd.prequel.DatabaseConfig